-Here, the complaint is lodged against a United States District Court judge presiding in the Middle District of Tennessee.
+Here, the complaint is lodged against a magistrate judge presiding in the United States District Court for the Southern District of Ohio.
 The complaint does not name a judge who serves on the United States Court of Federal Claims.
 Therefore, the undersigned concludes that the complaint is not appropriate for consideration by this court under the Judicial Conduct and Disability Act because the complaint has been filed in the wrong court, see RJCP 7(a)(1).
 Therefore: